 There are different options for managing and treating prostate cancer, and more than one treatment may be suitable for you.
-Your specialists will let you know your options.
+Your specialists will usually let you know your options.
+You may want to ask your treating doctor what other options are available to you.
+For example, if surgery is suggested you could ask if radiation therapy is also a suitable option.
 The treatment recommended by your doctors will depend on the stage and grade of the prostate cancer as well as your general health, age and preferences.

-Management and treatment options by stage localised (early) active surveillancesurgery and/or radiation therapywatchful waiting locally advanced surgery and/or radiation therapy androgen deprivation therapy (ADT) may also be suggested watchful waiting advanced (metastatic) usually androgen deprivation therapy (ADT) sometimes chemotherapy or radiation therapy watchful waiting may be an option newer treatments as part of a clinical trial
+Management and treatment options by stage localised (early) active surveillance surgery and/or radiation therapy watchful waiting locally advanced surgery and/or radiation therapy androgen deprivation therapy (ADT) may also be suggested watchful waiting advanced (metastatic) usually androgen deprivation therapy (ADT) additional hormone therapy, newer drug therapy or targeted therapy is often combined with ADT sometimes chemotherapy or radiation therapy watchful waiting may be an option newer treatments as part of a clinical trial